Precious Metals Info

 CARATS or CARAT WEIGHT

 In the case of gold, pure gold is classed as 24-carat gold.
 This means that 24 parts are pure, out of 24 parts total.
 No other metals or substances are added.
+There may be traces of other elements (metals) but these tiny traces are insignificant.

 Gold is a soft and malleable metal, and is seldom used in 24-carat configuration as the item would be too delicate in most instances.